Auc7us/BounceCast/README.md

     ```bash
     google-chrome   --enable-experimental-web-platform-features   --ignore-certificate-errors-spki-list=ggR1vjmsgl5RdfYS3f5C2nYyZ3LRrjfOyD/Va/JLcXQ=   --origin-to-force-quic-on=localhost:4433   https://localhost:4433/
     ```
+    _Note:_ If using your own certificate.pem and certificate.key, use the fingerprint generated above after `-spki-list=`
 - Finally to connect to the server and start streaming, click the `Connect to Server` button.

  **You should now see an `orange ball` appear and bounce around on your screen**